 A good choice for youths and entry-level players, as those who enjoy playing a friendly game of soccer rave about its vibrant, neon color.
 Mid-level price; sizes 3, 4, and 5.

 Like many in its class, it arrives deflated.
-May not hold up to pro-level play, as it needs inflated frequently and the seams are prone to breakage.
+May not hold up to pro-level play, as it needs to be inflated frequently and the seams are prone to breakage.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.